wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 Production mode : PRODUCTION="1", DEVELOPMENT="0"
 Development mode : PRODUCTION="0", DEVELOPMENT="1"

 These settings must be altered as a pair.
-When in production, an autoscaler or autoscalers are deployed and you can set NUMBER_WS.
-On the autoscaler machine you can modify ${HOME}/config/scalingprofile/profile.cfg to set the number of webservers to deploy and also, in the crontab, you can set ScaleUp and ScaleDown script parameters to enable a time up and time down scaling.
-For example, you might scale up to 5 webservers at 7:30 AM each morning using the crontab in expectation of daily usage and scale back down to (not less than 2) for resilence at 11:30 in anticipation of a quiet night.
+When in production, an autoscaler or autoscalers are deployed and you can configure how many webservers you want to be running.
+In development mode there will be at most one webserver running.

 -----